sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 You can get more advanced with this auto insurance config.
 For example:

 - You can use a Computed Field method to return the sum of all the listed premiums, which is $260 ($100 + $10 + $150).
-- The limits listed in the table are tricky since they can be a variable number of lines.
+- The limits listed in the table (for example, "$25,00 each person/$50,000 per accident") are tricky since they can be a variable number of lines.
 You can use an xRangeFilter set in the Document Range method to capture them.

 We'll save these and other techniques for a later tutorial!
 To check out other methods, see [Methods](doc:methods).